 - Fluff the stuffing mix with a fork and sprinkle it on top of the soup mixture and bake for 45-55 mins or until bubbly and the topping is brown and crunchy.

 Can You Freeze Chicken and Stuffing Casserole?

 This is a great dish to have in the freezer for those days when you don’t have time to cook.

-Sometimes I bake it on a disposable foil baking dish, let it cool completely, wrap the whole thing in plastic wrap several times, wrap it in foil and freeze the whole thing for up to 4 months.
-Then I take it out, let it thaw, and reheat!
+Sometimes I bake it on a disposable foil baking dish, let it cool completely, wrap the whole thing in plastic wrap several times, wrap it in foil, and freeze the whole thing for up to 4 months.
+Then I take it out, let it thaw, and reheat it!

 Make-Ahead Of Time?